Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                                                       |
 | Python | `void set_screen_resolution(ScreenResolution resolution)` |

 Sets the screen resolution.
-ZDoom engine supports only specific resolutions, supported resolutions are part of ScreenResolution enumeration (e.g. `RES_320X240`, `RES_640X480`, `RES_1920X1080`).
+ZDoom engine supports only specific resolutions.
+Supported resolutions are part of ScreenResolution enumeration (e.g., `RES_320X240`, `RES_640X480`, `RES_1920X1080`).
 The buffers, as well as the content of ViZDoom's display window, will be affected.

 Default value: `RES_320X240`